khinydnlin/archived_projects/Impact Analysis_ACIC challenge/README.md

 ![R outputs](https://github.com/khinydnlin/portfolio/assets/145341635/a752c00d-91c5-42fd-b664-58cc4c54499e)

-According to results, the coefficient for 'Z1:post1' (interaction between treated and post-intervention period) is not statistically significant (p-value = .5975).
-This implies that, we cannot conclude that the intervention led to a statistically significant reduction in terms of the log of expenditures compared to the control group after controlling for other variables.
+According to the results, the coefficient for 'Z1:post1' (interaction between treated and post-intervention period) is not statistically significant (p-value = .5975).
+This implies that, we cannot conclude that the intervention led to a statistically significant reduction in the log of expenditures compared to the control group after controlling for other variables.

 ## Challenges and Further Model Improvement

-However, the nature of this intervention tends to introduce uneven impacts across different subgroups: for example, certain cohorts may result in increased expenditure while other cohorts may lead to lowered expenditures.
-Therefore, as a next step, subgroup analysis would be suitable to uncover the nuanced impacts as overall impact figure cannot capture these subtle differences across cohorts.
+However, the nature of this intervention tends to introduce uneven impacts across different subgroups: for example, certain cohorts may experience increased expenditure while other cohorts may see lowered expenditures.
+Therefore, as a next step, subgroup analysis would be appropriate to uncover the nuanced impacts as overall impact figure cannot capture these subtle differences across cohorts.